 Pakistan is one of the few countries in the world with a rising illiteracy rate.
-In a country where 60 percent youth are illiterate and only 1 in 3 women can read and write, HOPE has been working hard to reverse this trend.
+In a country where 60 percent of youth are illiterate and only 1 in 3 women can read and write, HOPE has been working hard to reverse this trend.
 HOPE has implemented an innovative solution to helping girls in Pakistan's rural and remote areas such as Kashmir - HOPE home schools - whereby girls who ordinarily face multiple obstacles to obtaining an education are becoming teachers and role models in the community.

 In the mountainous areas of Kashmir, it is costly and impractical to construct large school buildings.
 Even if government schools exist, distances are so great that children must travel by foot across rough terrain to reach them.
 Many parents therefore do not send their children to school, or attendance is irregular.
 Girls especially suffer due to the safety issue of traveling by foot in mountains through unpredictable weather and a volatile political climate where violence is easily provoked.